sdziallas/comp55/docs/labs/14-Test.md

 haunts you in your sleep, we did traffic jam to give you something challenging to work on to get you introduced to the idea of working on a significant project in parts.
-Feel lucky that you weren't my first group of students that got that assignment, where I asked them to do the entire assignment, **without breaking it up and I only gave them two weeks**\!
-After giving the assignment a few times, what I've seen that helps students much more than anything else I've done so far is the main functions that I wrote for them, to make sure that they test parts they've written before moving forward.
-Imagine writing all of traffic jam only to see the grid and the behavior of traffic jam be at best erratic, showing up with symptoms like dragging a vehicle to another spot and then having that vehicle disappear and move to completely other area on the board, or simply being able to drag over vehicles and not returning to the same place, but ending up somewhere else entirely instead?
+Feel lucky that you weren't my first group of students at Pacific that got that assignment, where I asked them to **complete Traffic Jam without breaking it up and only giving them two weeks**\!
+After giving the assignment a few times, what I've seen that what helps students much more than anything else I've done so far is the main functions that I wrote for them, to make sure that they test parts they've written before moving forward.
+Imagine writing all of traffic jam only to see the grid and the behavior of traffic jam be at best erratic, my first students didn't test as they went along, so when they ran the program, they had symptoms like:
+- dragging a vehicle to another spot and then having that vehicle disappear
+- dragging a vehicle vertically and backwards would cause the vehicle to jump to the other side of the board **but horizontally**

 If you think about the code that was provided, like this code for Space.java

 ```java